telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 You can read more about adding credentials via the NuGet.config in the following page: [https://docs.microsoft.com/en-us/nuget/schema/nuget-config-file#packagesourcecredentials](https://docs.microsoft.com/en-us/nuget/schema/nuget-config-file#packagesourcecredentials).

 You must protect your credentials and ensure they are used only by you and not by other developers, according to the [license-per-developer policy](http://www.telerik.com/purchase/license-agreement/aspnet-ajax).
 For example, take your encrypted password from your local NuGet.config file and use it on the build PC.

+## Troubleshooting

+In R1 2018, the `nuget.exe` version we use was updated from `2.8` to `4.3`.
+This is the executable file used to generate and read the `.nupkg` files.

+Due to this update, you may get the error below when using Visual Studio 2012 that uses the NuGet Package Manager version 2.0.
+The **solution is to upgrade the NuGet Package Manager to version 2.8**.

+> The schema version of `'<namespace>'` is incompatible with version 2.0.30625.9003 of NuGet.
+Please upgrade NuGet to the latest version.